A little bit more about Keith Petersen:

 Selling your home?
 My expertise in the Sunriver, Bend, Redmond, Sisters, and La Pine real estate market will help ensure that you get the best price for your property.
 My finely-tuned marketing program will make sure the right people see your home.!

-I am in the Top 1% of all Central Oregon real estate agents and have over $127 million in sales with an average of representing a sold property every 5 days!
+I am in the Top 1% of all Central Oregon real estate agents and have over $200 million in sales.
+In 2017 I sold over 100 properties and was the Top 10 Broker for Century 21 in the Pacific Northwest region.

 Personal Information About Keith Petersen

-A little big about Keith Petersen (that’s me) and how I started working Real Estate in Sunriver Resort:
+A little bit about Keith Petersen (that’s me) and how I started working Real Estate in Sunriver Resort:

 Sunriver, Oregon is one of those beautiful spots on earth that is like a Disneyland for grownups.
 Do a search on Google for images of Sunriver and you’ll see views of rivers, mountains, trees, golf courses, water parks…you get the idea.
 It’s a small community, just outside of Bend, Oregon.
 It’s beautiful.